stormpath/stormpath-sdk-java/README.md

             .offsetBy(20)
             .limitTo(25));

 2. Map-based query methods.
-These are not type safe, but might be desirable for some, maybe those using dynamically typed languages.
+These are not type safe, but might be desirable for some developers, maybe those using dynamically typed languages.
 The map key/value pairs are simply REST API query parameters and values.
 For example, the same results of the above fluent query could be achieved as follows in Groovy:

         application.getAccounts [surname: '*Smith*', givenName: 'John',
                                  orderBy: 'surname desc', expand: 'groups(10,10)'